-Arrows shall be pointed vertically upward to indicate a straightthrough movement and in a horizontal direction to indicate a turn at approximately right angles.
+Arrows shall be pointed vertically upward to indicate a straight-through movement and in a horizontal direction to indicate a turn at approximately right angles.
 When the angle of the turn is substantially different from a right angle, the arrow should be positioned on an upward slope at an angle approximately equal to that of the turn.

 Each arrow lens shall show only one arrow direction.
+The alternate display of two arrow indications in the same lens, a green arrow or a yellow arrow, shall be permitted.
 The arrow shall be the only illuminated part of the lens visible.